Deltares/rtc-tools-interface/README.md

 from rtctools_interface.optimization.goal_generator_mixin import GoalGeneratorMixin
 ```

 and add the `GoalGeneratorMixin` to your optimization problem class.
+It must be added before `GoalProgrammingMixin`.
 Also, define the `goal_table.csv` in the input folder of your problem.

 ### Example goal table
 See the table below for an example content of the `goal_table.csv`.